-Located in central Canada, Manitoba is one of Canada’s three Prairie Provinces.
-Manitoba home to over 1,200,000 people.
+The beautiful Canadian Province of Manitoba, located in central part of the country, is one of the three Prairie Provinces in the nation, and home to over 1,200,000 people.
 The largest city in the province is the capital, Winnipeg, with a population exceeding 730,000.
 The second largest city is Brandon, with a population of around 56,000.
-Manitoba has received increasing numbers of immigrants in recent years, and the province has set goals of encouraging 10,000 immigrants to settle within its borders annually.
+Manitoba has received increasing numbers of immigrants in recent years, and it has set goals of encouraging 10,000 immigrants to settle within its borders annually.

-Manitoba’s principle industries are mining, manufacturing, and agriculture.
-Traditionally farming has been a major occupation for Manitobans, and the rich farmlands in southern Manitoba produce wheat, barley, oats, sunflower, flax and canola crops, as well as dairy and livestock farms.
-From this agricultural base a considerable food processing industry has emerged.
-In addition, Manitoba is home to considerable manufacturing, aerospace and transportation industries.
-Winnipeg has a sizable financial and insurance industry, as well as government administration and services.
-The unemployment rate in Manitoba is presently 5.4%, well below the Canadian average of 7.0%.
+Winnipeg, the capital, has a sizable financial and insurance industry, as well as government administration and services.
+The unemployment rate in the province is presently 5.4% well below the Canadian average of 7.0%.
 The economy is expected to continue its recent growth.
-While this should provide robust job creation, the Government of Manitoba also provides programs to help immigrants settle and find jobs in the province.
-Among these are free English as an Additional Language (EAL) classes, job preparation programs, and mentoring with Canadians in your profession.
+While this should provide robust job creation, the Government of Manitoba also provides different programmes to help immigrants settle and find jobs in the province.
+Among these are free English as an Additional Language (EAL) classes, job preparation programmes, etc.

 Manitoba Standard of Living